jcgentr/jaredcgentry.com/blogposts/siem-reap-day-10.md

 ![Pub Street](/images/pubstreet.jpeg)

 In the evening, I ventured down to the Night Market and Pub Street.
 There is a nice little nightlife here.
 Tomorrow, going to plan a tour to the main attraction here, Angkor Wat.

+Other notes:

+Once again, cash is king.
+Although Cambodia has the Riel, USD is accepted in place of their monopoly money.
+About 4000 riel equals $1.
+So 1000 riel is a quarter.